josegarciav/josegarciav.github.io/_pages/cv.md

 Work experience
 ======

-* 2025-Present: Senior Software Engineer, Pricing
+* 2025-Present: Senior Software Engineer, Pricing Analytics
   * [HP Inc (via Mphasis)](https://www.hp.com/es-es/home.html)
   * Duties include:
-    * Collaborate within the Pricing Data Science team of HP Inc, with a software standardization project for multiple data projects in various global regions, aiming at developing a common architecture for data engineering, feature engineering, modeling, and deployment of pricing models.
+    * Collaborate within the Pricing Data Science team of HP Inc (Sant Cugat), with a software standardization project for multiple data projects in various markets, aiming at developing a common architecture for data engineering, feature engineering, modeling, and deployment of pricing models.
     *	Standardized ML engineering practices by refactoring legacy pipelines using efficient Spark transformations, and establishing reproducible workflows for pricing analytics and demand forecasting.
-    *	Architected 3 modular Delta Live Tables pipelines in Python to support retail and commercial demand models across North America and EMEA, reducing code duplication by ~11% and enabling region-specific customizations.
+    *	Architected 3 modular Delta Live Tables pipelines in Python to support retail and commercial demand models across North America and EMEA, reducing code duplication by ~11%, enabling region-specific customizations, and cutting pipeline latency by 87% by implementing efficient Spark workflows.
     *	Led adoption of MLOps and DataOps best practices, delivering documentation (CI/CD, modularization, design patterns) to 5 data scientists, establishing the foundation for future ML systems.

-* 2024-2025: Data Scientist, LLM Engineer (Freelance)
+* 2024-2025: LLM Engineer
   * [Invisible Technologies](https://www.invisible.co/)
   * Duties included:
-    * Engineer and curate high-quality datasets to fine-tune large language models (LLMs) for expert-level performance in specialized domains, with emphasis on advanced mathematics, multi-step logical reasoning, and research-intensive tasks.
+    * Engineer and curate high-quality datasets to fine-tune large language models (LLMs) for expert-level performance in specialized domains, with emphasis on mathematics, multi-step logical reasoning, and research-intensive tasks.
     * Develop Chain-of-Thought (CoT) mathematical reasoning prompts to strengthen model abilities in stepwise problem-solving, multi-hop inference, and inductive logic.
     * Designed adversarial prompts to surface model failure modes in complex tasks, collected source-verified corrections, and built supervised fine-tuning datasets to reduce hallucination rates.

 * 2023-2024: Data Scientist, Promotion Optimization (BEES)
   * [AB InBev](https://www.ab-inbev.com/)
   * Duties included:
-    * Collaborated with regional LATAM team on a promotion optimization algorithm, improving key metrics like ROI, investment, and coverage across various promotional strategies (combos, stepped, among others).
+    * Collaborated with regional LATAM team on a promotion (pricing) optimization algorithm, improving key metrics like ROI, investment, and coverage across various promotional strategies (combos, stepped, among others).
       * This involved modeling demand elasticity with a log-log model (XGBoost), optimizing for a chosen metric with cubic splines, rank suggested order arrangements in combos, among other phases.
     * Optimized ROI by 48% in A/B test promotional experiments in the market of Panama, over a period of 8 months.
     * Developed an algorithm targeting first-time purchasers, optimizing discount allocation and saving on budget.